ModularMerchant

 templates vs. web pages

 I'm trying to add an "About Us" page to our store.
-I've created a new template in my Template Package named about_us.template.php.
+I've created a new template in my Template Package named about_us.tpl.
 I would like to view this new page and add a link to it.
-But, when I go to www.mywebsite.com/about_us.template.php, I get a "Page Not Found" error.
+But, when I go to www.mywebsite.com/about_us.tpl, I get a "Page Not Found" error.
 What is the URL of the new webpage I've added by creating this template?

 This is an excellent question.
 In order to answer it, we must first clarify the difference between templates and web pages.
-Each serves a specific purpose in the shopping cart software, and they do not function the same as each other.
+Both serve a specific purpose in the shopping cart software, but they do not function the same as each other.

 key concept: web page